eddiejessup/SublimeSurround/Readme.md

 ### Low-level functionality

-The package provides the command, `surround_change`.
+The package provides the command, `surround_change_with_prompt`.
 This asks for two inputs: the character to search for (the 'match'), and the character to swap it with (the 'replacement').
 It will then look up a pair of characters for the match character, and look for the nearest enclosing pair of those characters, and swap them with the pair of characters represented by the replacement character.

-There is also the `surround_delete` command, that only asks for a match character, and which simply removes the corresponding nearest pair.
+There is also the `surround_delete_with_prompt` command, that only asks for a match character, and which simply removes the corresponding nearest pair.

 ### Command-palette interface